-Nothing within the current theological corpus of white evangelical Christianity says that people with brown skin are bad, and yet somehow racism has driven that subculture for more than a century without them ever seeing it.
+Nothing within white evangelical Christian theology explicitly says that people with brown skin are bad, and yet somehow racism has driven that subculture for more than a century without them ever seeing it.

 In 2016 white evangelicals turned out in record numbers to vote for a blatantly dishonest, foul-mouthed casino magnate and reality TV star with exactly zero experience in government or public service of any kind, and they continue to be his most stable support group even to this day.
 You would think his wanton reputation and his vulgar mannerisms would scare them away, but you’d be wrong.